 Question Answering at Scale With Haystack

-Everything you need to build a neural search system in one open source framework
+Everything you need to build a semantic search system in one open source Python framework.

 Search has come a long way since string matching.
 While our workflows have adapted to this simple and ubiquitous tooling, there is a new generation of neural search technologies which is fundamentally changing the way we look for the information we need.
 Haystack, our open source, open-domain question answering framework, is here to give you the components to build search systems that operate, not by matching character for character, but by reading through with sensitivity to context and syntax and really making sense of the text.
 Just imagine having the power of a modern web search engine for your own documents!